-As a comprehensive cancer center the UCSF facility is dedicated to four missions and goals.
+As a comprehensive cancer center the UCSF facility is dedicated to four missions.
 These include conducting research to better understand the causes of cancer and how it develops and leading clinical trials that take laboratory research and turn it into new treatments.
 Another goal is to provide the best and most sensitive patient care.
 Finally, the facility aims to research ways to prevent cancer, detect it early, and give patients with cancer a better quality of life.

 They are led by the chief of the Section of General Thoracic Surgery, Dr. David Jablons.
 A mesothelioma specialist, he studied under Dr. David Sugarbaker at Brigham and Women’s Hospital and benefitted from the mentorship of this leading expert in mesothelioma.
 Dr. Jablons, along with other mesothelioma specialists, participates in both research and patient care, taking what he learns from studies and clinical trials and applying it to the patients who need the most advanced treatments.

-Radiation therapy is often an important component in mesothelioma treatment plans, but patients at UCSF are likely to be given a multimodal plan that also includes surgical treatment and chemotherapy.
+Radiation therapy is an important component in mesothelioma treatment, but patients at UCSF are likely to be given a multimodal plan that also includes surgical treatment and chemotherapy.
 Surgery, for patients who qualify, is an important part of treating mesothelioma.
 As both a thoracic surgeon and a specialist in mesothelioma, Dr. Jablons is especially qualified to perform the procedures that mesothelioma patients need, like pleurectcomy/decortication or extrapleural pneumonectomy.

 Treatment at UCSF and at the Cancer Center also includes support services for mesothelioma and other cancer patients.
 An important part of care here comes from the Symptom Management Service.
 The staff works to help patients manage and minimize the symptoms of their cancer and cancer treatments so they can enjoy better quality of life.
 This includes managing pain, fatigue, nausea, but also emotional symptoms like anxiety and depression.